-The primary purpose of design modifications to the Preferred Alternative 3 Modified was to remove encroachment upon land of any of the Sovereign Nations.
+The primary purpose of design modifications to the Preferred Alternative 3 Modified was to remove all encroachments upon lands owned by Sovereign Nations.
 DDOT would continue to coordinate with the US Department of State and the Sovereign Nations during the final design and construction phases of the project.